ReedOei/Enki/README.md

 A divides B if B = A*N.

 multiples of A in List is
-    when List = cons H T, A divides H then cons H (multiples of A in T). when List = cons H T then multiples of A in T. otherwise then empty.
+    when List = H :: T, A divides H then prepend H to multiples of A in T;
+    when List = H :: T then multiples of A in T;
+    when List = empty then empty.

 answer less than N is
     ThreeMult = multiples of 3 in range 1 to N,